tsvensen/pure.rating/README.md

 ## Plugin Options
 <pre>
+// Default options
 $('#rating-widget').rating({
 	containerClasses: '',	// optional classes to append to the container
 	resetBtnOpts:	'left',	// false hides the button, 'left' or 'right' sets the position of the button
 	resetVal:		'',		// default select option value (usually '' - an empty string)
-	resetTitle:	 'Reset', // title of the reset button
+	resetTitle:		'Reset',// title of the reset button
 	initialRating:	0		// initial value of the rating (not yet implemented) });
 </pre>